Immune suppression describes a loss of immune function. It can occur for many reasons, including disease, medication, surgery, age or genetics.

 If you have immune suppression, however, even a mild infection could become serious very quickly.
 So it is best to see a doctor as soon as possible rather than waiting to see how things go.
 Infections caught early can be treated quickly, preventing them from spreading and making you unwell.
 You are more likely to be given an antibiotic for a mild infection compared with someone who is not immunosuppressed, and it may well be in extreme cases that this might save your life.

-So see a doctor if you think you might have an infection, such as a sore throat, a cough, symptoms of a urine infection, food poisoning, etc.
+So consult a doctor if you think you might have an infection, such as a sore throat, a cough, symptoms of a urine infection, food poisoning, etc.

 Seek urgent medical attention if: